deviamalia/Test-4/README.md

 - Clone this repository
 - Open the Folder
 - Open terminal and run command : `$ npm downloaded_folder/cypress open` or `$ yarn cypress open`
-- Select CreateInvoce and the process will be run
+- Select CreateInvoce.js and the process will be run